-3D printing in Dubai, also known as additive manufacturing, creates a physical object from a digital design.
+3D printing company in Dubai, also known as additive manufacturing, creates a physical object from a digital design.
 It involves building up layers of material to create a three-dimensional object, allowing for the creation of complex shapes and structures that would be difficult or impossible to achieve using traditional manufacturing methods.
 Several key design elements must be considered when creating a 3D printable object.
 These include:

 The overall shape and form of the object is the most fundamental element of its design.
 This includes the size, dimensions, and proportions of the object and any features or details that make it unique.